 (3) We shall supply the software at our option either (i) by providing the Buyer with one (1) copy of the software program on an electronic data carrier together with one (1) copy of the user documentation or (ii) by notifying the Buyer of the availability of the software online together with one (1) copy of the user documentation.

-(4) In terms of determining compliance with the delivery date or the passing of risk the time at which the software and the user documentation is surrendered to the carrier shall be definitive where the software is physically shipped or alternatively the time at which the software and the user documentation are made available online.
-Where the software or the user documentation is damaged or destroyed after risk has passed we shall supply a replacement upon refund of the copy and shipment cost.
+(4) In terms of determining compliance with the delivery date or the passing of risk the time at which the software and the user documentation is surrendered to the carrier shall be definitive where the software is physically shipped or alternatively the time at which the software and the user documentation are made available online and we notify the Buyer of this.

 (5) Where it has been agreed that we shall install or implement the software at the Buyer’s premises the definitive date referred to in sub-clause (4) aforesaid shall be the date of transmission of the software to the Buyer’s software system.

-(6) The delivery date shall be extended for such period as we (i) are waiting information from the Buyer or for the Buyer to cooperate or (ii) are prevented from performing our contractual obligations due to force majeure event such as (but not limited to) strikes or lockouts at third party plants or in our own plant, intervention by governmental authorities, statutory prohibitions, fire, explosion, flood, earthquake, sabotage or other circumstances which prevent performance for which we are not responsible (acts of God) together with a reasonable start up period after the force majeure event has ceased.
+(6) The delivery date shall be extended for such period as we (i) are waiting information from the Buyer or for the Buyer to cooperate or (ii) are prevented from performing our contractual obligations due to force majeure event such as (but not limited to) strikes or lockouts at third party plants or in our own plant, intervention by governmental authorities, statutory prohibitions or other circumstances which prevent performance for which we are not responsible together with a reasonable start up period after the obstacle (“downtime”) has ceased.
 During such period we shall not be deemed to be in breach of our delivery obligation.
-We shall inform the Buyer of any such delay and of its anticipated duration without delay.
+We shall inform the Buyer of any such obstacle and of its anticipated duration without delay.
 Where the force majeure occurs without interruption for a period of more than 3 months both parties shall be entitled to terminate the contract for cause.

 (1) Any delivery date quoted by us is an approximate date only except where expressly otherwise agreed in writing.
 It is subject to timely supply by our sub-suppliers.